aethernolt/CPSC210-project/README.md

 - As a user, I want to be able to view the target price for a specified grocery item
 - As a user, I want to be able to view the target prices for a category of grocery items
 - As a user, I want to be able to provide a price for a grocery item and be informed if it is higher than, lower than, or equal to my target price
+- As a user, I want to be able to save my grocery and category data from a file
+- As a user, I want to be able to load my grocery and category data to a file
+- As a user, I want to be asked if I'd like to save my data when I quit the application